-Any time during your pregnancy
+Anytime during your pregnancy

-Call your doctor or
+Call your doctor or your nurse-midwife if:

 Between 20 and 37 weeks of your pregnancy

 - You have had regular contractions for an hour.
 This means about 8 or more within 1 hour, even after you have had a glass of water and are resting.

 - You have unexplained low back pain or pelvic pressure.

-- You have intestinal cramping with or without diarrhea.
+- You have intestinal cramps.

 - The baby has stopped moving or is moving much less than normal.
 Use kick counting to check your baby's activity.

 If you are having painless or mild contractions that are irregular or more than 15 minutes apart:

 - Stop what you are doing.